 Rhum is also taken very seriously in Martinique.
 As much a part of the island’s enduring cultural heritage and identity as anything, the island’s unique rhum agricole production method has earned for Martinique the world’s only AOC designation for rum.

 No visit is complete without a taste, either neat or in a planteur or ti’punch, the island’s primary cocktails.
 For connoisseurs seeking a more in-depth rum journey, La Route des Rhums is to fine rum as France’s La Route de Vins is to fine wine.

-More adventurous travelers can opt for one-of-a-kind scuba adventures, sailing excursions to 48 satellite islets, or hiking the island’s 80-mile network of trails.
+More adventurous travelers can opt for one-of-a-kind scuba adventures, sailing excursions to 48 satellite islets, or hiking Martinique’s 80-mile network of trails.